Partial permutation and alternating sign matrix polytopes: Matrices

-\begin{remark} $n \times n$ partial alternating sign matrices were studied in a different context by Fortin~\cite{Fortin}.
+\begin{remark} The set of $n \times n$ partial alternating sign matrices were studied in a different context by Fortin~\cite{Fortin}.
 He showed that, with a certain poset structure, the lattice of partial alternating sign matrices is the MacNeille completion of the poset of partial permutations (which he called partial injective functions).
-This is analogous to the result of Lascoux~\cite{TREILLIS} that the lattice of $n\times n$ alternating sign matrices is the MacNeille completion of the strong Bruhat order on $S_n$. \end{remark}
+This is analogous to the result of Lascoux and Sch\"{u}tzenberger ~\cite{TREILLIS} that the lattice of $n\times n$ alternating sign matrices is the MacNeille completion of the strong Bruhat order on $S_n$.
+Partial alternating sign matrices were also defined in \cite{Osculating}, and studied there in the context of the enumeration of certain osculating lattice paths. \end{remark}